Judge threatens SLO attorney John Belsher with default judgement

 The California State Bar gave Belsher 20 days to respond to the allegations.
 He failed to respond on time.

 Instead, Belsher attempted to file his response on Monday morning, just hours before his initial status conference.
-A court clerk rejected Belsher’s response because it was not accompanied by proof of service with an original signature, the filing did not include an original hand written signature, and it exceeded the State Bar’s page limit.
+A court clerk rejected Belsher’s response because the filing did not include an original hand written signature, it was not accompanied by a signed proof of service and it exceeded the State Bar’s page limit.

 Judge Roland then set a six-day trial to begin on Feb.
 18.